Cannabis tax compliance: Planning for rescheduling

 The bottom line

-Rescheduling of cannabis as a Schedule III drug will almost certainly increase a cannabis company’s cash flow.
-Will it simplify a cannabis company’s income tax filings?
+Rescheduling of cannabis subject to state-issued medical marijuana license as a Schedule III drug will almost certainly increase an affected cannabis company’s cash flow.
+Will it simplify the cannabis company’s income tax filings?
 Not a chance.

 Seth Sherer